 If you give up a tenancy or get evicted it can be difficult to find somewhere else.

-If you ask for homelessness help from the council on release, they might decide you're:
+If you have to ask for homelessness help on release, the council might decide you're:

-The council doesn't have to house everyone who is homeless and might just offer advice.
+They don't provide housing to everyone who is homeless and might just offer advice.

 Get advice in prison